 Network operators have a responsibility to ensure a globally robust and secure routing infrastructure.
-Network's safety depends on a routing infrastructure that eradicates damaging actors and accidental misconfigurations that wreak havoc on the Internet.
-The more network operators work together, the fewer incidents there will be, and the less damage they can do.
+Network's safety depends on a routing infrastructure that eradicates damaging

 As previously discussed, there needs to be an incentive for network operators to invest.
 Recognizing this, Ram indicated the following reasons for network operators, but also Internet Exchange Points and Content Delivery Networks (CDNs) and Cloud Providers to adopt MANRS as working practice: